 SRS Design Guidelines

-Now that you know the general structure of an SRS document, you're well on your way!
-We'd just like to give you a few design guidelines, so you can be sure your SRS is as clear as possible.
+Now that you know the general structure of an SRS, you are well on your way.
+A few design guidelines will help keep your document as clear as possible:

-- Include plenty of diagrams and models, as these contribute to a better understanding of processes.
+- Include plenty of diagrams and models, since they make processes easier to understand.

 - Pay attention to sequence.
-One section of the SRS shouldn't conflict with another.
-Make sure to use the same terminology and ensure the document is in a consistent format.
+One section should not conflict with another, so use the same terminology and keep a consistent format.

 - Use accurate, precise language.
-Avoid saying things like "the app needs to be released as soon as possible."
-Use specific dates, figures, and goals.
+Replace "the app needs to be released as soon as possible" with specific dates, figures, and goals.

-- Create a glossary, especially if you're using "internal" definitions.
+- Create a glossary, especially when you rely on internal definitions.

-- Save the history of changes, so anybody can trace changes back to the first version.
+- Save the history of changes, so anyone can trace edits back to the first version.

-- Assign each requirement an identifier so it can be easily traced in the documentation.
+- Assign each requirement an identifier so it is easy to trace in the documentation.

 - Use critical thinking to prioritize the product's main functions.

-- Focus on the customer.
-There should be a portrait of the average end-user.
+- Focus on the customer, keeping a clear portrait of the average end user.

-- The SRS document should be flexible enough to be updated.
+- Keep the SRS flexible enough to be updated as the project evolves.

 Summing Up